Sex education: Opposing sides regarding the ethics of sexuality

-There are two opposing sides of the sex education argument amongst parents.
+There are two opposing sides of the sex education argument among parents.
 Sexual liberals see knowledge on sex as equipping individuals to make informed decisions about their personal sexuality, and they are in favor of comprehensive sexual education all throughout schooling, not just in high school.
-Sexual conservatives see knowledge on sex as encouraging adolescents to have sex, and they believe that sex should be taught inside the family in order for their morals to be included in the conversation.
+Sexual conservatives see extensive education on sex as encouraging adolescents to have sex, and they believe that sex education should be taught inside the family for morals to be included in the conversation.
 Sexual conservatives see the importance of teaching sex education, but only through abstinence-only programs.

-Another viewpoint on sex education, historically inspired by sexologists such as Wilhelm Reich and psychologists such as Sigmund Freud and James W. Prescott, holds that what is at stake in sex education is control over the body and liberation from social control.
-Proponents of this view tend to see the political question as whether society or the individual should teach sexual mores.
-Sexual education may thus be seen as providing individuals with the knowledge necessary to liberate themselves from socially organized sexual oppression and to make up their own minds.
-In addition, sexual oppression may be viewed as socially harmful.
-Sex and relationship experts like Reid Mihalko of "Reid About Sex" suggest that open dialogue about physical intimacy and health education can generate more self-esteem, self-confidence, humor, and general health.

 Some claim that certain sex education curricula break down pre-existing notions of modesty or encourage acceptance of what they consider immoral practices, such as homosexuality or premarital sex.
 Naturally, those that believe that homosexuality and premarital sex are a normal part of the range of human sexuality disagree with them.

-Many religions teach that sexual behavior outside of marriage is immoral and/or psychologically damaging, and many adherents desire this morality to be taught as a part of sex education.
+Multiple religions teach that sexual behavior outside of marriage is immoral and/or psychologically damaging, and some adherents desire this morality to be taught as a part of sex education.
 They may believe that sexual knowledge is necessary, or simply unavoidable, hence their preference for curricula based on abstinence.